 How To Boil Pasta Perfectly

-To cook pasta perfectly every time you need – a large saucepan or pot, water, salt, tongs, and a metal colander.
+To cook pasta perfectly you need – a large saucepan or pot, water, salt, tongs, and a metal colander.

 Boil water in a large saucepan.
 If you are using 1 cup of pasta, add at least 6 cups of water.
 Season the water generously with salt.
 This way you will always end up with a well-seasoned pasta and not a bland one.

 - Step 2) Once the water starts boiling vigorously, add pasta and stir so that it doesn’t stick to the bottom of the pan.
 Don’t break the pasta; it will soften up within 30 seconds.

 Test the pasta by tasting to check for doneness.
 Pasta cooked properly should be al dente—a little chewy.
 Or cook it for a little longer time if you prefer over-cooked pasta.

 Drain cooked pasta in a metal colander.
 If serving hot, add into the sauce right away.
 If you’re making a pasta salad, then run under cold water to stop the cooking.